CASL/VERAview/README.md

-If you have not already installed a Python environment, you have a choice of a single-click VERAView installer or manual installation of the required Python components followed by click the *Clone or Download* button above.
+If you have not already installed a Python environment, you have a choice of a single-click VERAView installer or manual installation of the required Python components followed by click the green *Clone or download* button above.

 ### Single-click Install